polarfire-soc/meta-polarfire-soc-yocto-bsp/README.md

 Disk images files use `<image>-<machine>.wic.gz` format, for example,

-`core-image-minimal-lc-mpfs.wic.gz`.
+`mpfs-dev-cli-lc-mpfs.wic.gz`.
 We are interested in `.wic.gz` disk images for writing to uSD card.

 > Be very careful while picking /dev/sdX device!
 Look at dmesg, lsblk, blkid, GNOME Disks, etc. before and after plugging in your uSD card to find a proper device.
 Double check it to avoid overwriting any of system disks/partitions!
 >